victoriapc/HockusPockus/ui/README.md

 ## Usage
 In the [Wiki](https://github.com/victoriapc/HockusPockus/wiki), you can find a guide to navigate through the WebApp's functions, like configuring the vision algorithm.

+## Javascript
+The code is divided in sections.
+In the HTML files, you can find which javascript files are needed in order for the page to work.
+Most of them use *roslibjs* in order to communicate with ROS.
+For that reason, the **ros** sub-folder allows to access to the most used functions, like creating a subscriber or a publisher, accessing parameters through *dynamic_reconfigure*, et cetera.